IPS-Eye-White

 Ignoring The Significance of The Lord's Words

 Sadly, in all our efforts to find an explanation we, by glossing over what the Lord Himself said, have only succeeded in dumbing down the incident.
-What we can be sure of is that there was a whole lot more to the story than we have been told - nothing like the Lord telling the couple not to pluck the daffodils, and them doing it anyway.
+What we can be sure of is that there was a whole lot more to the story than we have been told - it certainly wasn’t anything like the Lord telling the people not to pluck the daffodils and them doing it anyway.

-Although we have no idea of what would have happened if the first couple had eaten from the Tree of Life, compare what the Lord's words when Adam and Eve ate the forbidden fruit with what He said about the builders of the Tower of Babel...
+Compare what the Lord said when Adam and Eve ate the forbidden fruit with what He said about the builders of the Tower of Babel...

 Then the Lord God said, "Behold, the man has become like one of Us, knowing good and evil; and now, he might stretch out his hand, and take also from the tree of life, and eat, and live forever" (Genesis 3:22 NASB)